AliMohamed-SE/Hospital_System_App/README.md

 👉 **Complete Responsiveness**: The application works seamlessly on all device types and screen sizes.

-👉 **File Upload Using Appwrite Storage**: Users can upload and store files securely within the app using Appwrite storage services.
+👉 **File Upload Using Cloudinary Storage**: Users can upload and store files securely within the app using Cloudinary storage services.

 👉 **Manage and Track Application Performance Using Sentry**: The application uses Sentry to monitor and track its performance and detect any errors.